velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 “Then well met, Lishuen.”
 The word is surprisingly pronouncible.
 I see the corner of her lips turn upward at the sound of her name, and she exhales softly.
 “Here.”
 I reach into my robe and extract a hip-flask, unscrewing the top.
 “You must be thirsty.”

 She snatches the flask, taking huge gulps, almost draining it before she pulls it from her lips, breathing shakily.
-“Th-thank you,” she whispers, upturning the flask and using the rest of the water in a desultory effort to clean her hands and face. _“An ioses tif hare…_ God, it’s been so long…”
+“Th-thank you,” she whispers, upturning the flask and using the rest of the water in a desultory effort to clean her hands and face. _“An iosu tif hare…_ God, it’s been so long…”

 I pull my work-satchel from my shoulder and set it on the floor, unbuckling it.
 “I brought you clothing as well, office vestments in which you might be smuggled free of this place— forgive me if the garments are too large, none here are fortunate enough to share your delicate size.”